Showing posts with label Caricatures. Show all posts

 Bärbel heaving a sewing frame loaded with books through the bindery...
 Why?
 To demonstrate on her first day that she could carry her weight.
 Would be easier and safer to carry if held lower...

-As woman, Bärbel was naturally weaker, something of a liability in a trade that required great stamina working while standing and carrying heavy loads...
+As woman, Bärbel was naturally perceived to be weaker, something of a liability in a trade that required great stamina working while standing and carrying heavy loads...
 Hence, carrying the loaded sewing frame on her first day...
 Of course, she first had to identify the sewing frame never having seen one...The number and size (as well as dangerous) of the equipment and tools also intimidated her.

 Among the adjustments was also that learning a trade as an apprentice was not a warm and fuzzy environment filled with mutual respect...
 Praise was scant, even when the work was well done, and apprentices (and journeymen) were chastised in the presence of others.